ChickenFajita/mass-mailer/README.md

 Program resulting from a coding challenge:
 “Please write a program in your prefered language that will send out emails to recipients from a huge list (1 Mio entries) in a performant way.
 You do not need to send real emails but just fake the email sending by waiting for half a second.”

-SMTP: This program takes any csv (emails must be in the first column) and broadcasts a configured plain text email towards all recipients.
+This program takes any csv (emails must be in the first column) and broadcasts a configured plain text email towards all recipients.
 It uses SSL/TLS for encryption.

 Authorization Code flow using OAuth2, which gains access to the resource with a token gained after authorization with the authorization server.